ramses-rf/ramses_cc/README.md

 It also works with HVAC (ventilation) systems using the same protocol, such as from **Itho**, **Orcon**, **Nuaire**, **Ventiline**, **Vasco**, etc.

-It uses the [ramses_rf](https://github.com/zxdavb/ramses_rf) client library to decode the RAMSES-II protocol used by these devices.
-Note that other systems, such as HVAC, also use this protocol, YMMV.
+It uses the [ramses_rf](https://github.com/ramses-rf/ramses_rf) client library to decode the RAMSES-II protocol used by these devices.
+Note that other systems, such as HVAC, also use this protocol.
+YMMV!

 It requires a USB-to-RF device, either a Honeywell HGI80 (rare, expensive) or something running [evofw3](https://github.com/ghoti57/evofw3), such as the one from [here](https://indalo-tech.onlineweb.shop/).

 ### Wiki

-See the [wiki](https://github.com/zxdavb/ramses_cc/wiki) for installation, configuration, troubleshooting, etc.
+See the [wiki](https://github.com/ramses-rf/ramses_cc/wiki) for installation, configuration, troubleshooting, etc.